Albert A. List College of Jewish Studies

 BA/MA OPTION WITH THE GERSHON KEKST GRADUATE SCHOOL

 List College students accepted to the Kekst Graduate School will be permitted to apply up to 9 credits of graduate-level Jewish Studies course work to both the BA at List College and the MA at Kekst.
 These 9 credits (3 courses) must be in the MA area of study.
-Students will also be permitted to apply additional graduate-level Jewish Studies credits, beyond those needed for the BA, toward the MA at Kekst.
+Students will also be permitted to apply additional graduate-level Jewish Studies credits, beyond the 82 credits required for the BA, toward the MA at Kekst.
 Only credits that are approved by the MA advisor may count toward the MA, and such credits are provisionally approved, pending admission to Kekst Graduate School.

 List College students interested in the BA/MA program should first meet with their List College academic advisor.
 The academic advisor will then refer students to the appropriate MA advisor to review MA requirements and discuss course selection.
-Students then apply to the Kekst Graduate School during the spring semester prior to their final year at List College.
-The Kekst Graduate School maintains its own admissions procedures.
+Students then apply to the Kekst Graduate School during the fall semester of their final year at List College.
+The Kekst Graduate School maintains its own admissions procedures, and admission is contingent upon completion of both BA degrees alongside the Admissions Committee’s review.
 Details on the Gershon Kekst Graduate School application requirements and deadlines, as well as the online application, can be found here.

 BA/MA OPTION WITH WILLIAM DAVIDSON GRADUATE SCHOOL OF JEWISH EDUCATION